drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Stereoselectivity of Action not Always Predictable

-Although there are theoretical advantages in developing single enantiomer drugs, there are cases where the approach has failed.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/stereoselectivity-action-not-always-predictable-b38ada33'><i class='fa fa-play' aria-hidden='true'></i></button>Although there are theoretical advantages in developing single enantiomer drugs, there are cases where the approach has failed.
 For example Dilevalol was thought to have advantages over the corresponding racemic drug Labetalol (a beta-blocker launched in 1977), but it was taken off the market because of toxicity.
 ADME/Tox is a science that is far from being fully understood; the pharmacokinetic and pharmacodynamic data of racemic mixtures and enantiomers can be ambiguous and mask unpredictable effects.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ADME]: Absorption, Distribution, Metabolism, Excretion *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.